hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `cors` - (Optional) A `cors` block as defined below.

 * `environment_variables` - (Optional) Specifies the environment variables of the Spring Cloud Gateway as a map of key-value pairs.
+Changing this forces a new resource to be created.

 * `https_only` - (Optional) is only https is allowed?